How can I protect my family?

 - In most metropolitan areas, 80% of the population lives within one mile of a registered sex offender

-This is provided to you for the sole purpose of giving you information that can assist you in protecting your family.
+This information is provided to assist you in protecting your family.
 Law enforcement will notify all appropriate community members, schools, organizations, residences and businesses.
 If you are not certain whether sharing the notification flier with a particular individual or disclosing the notification information would be appropriate under particular circumstances, you should contact your local Law Enforcement Office or the Prosecutor’s Office, for specific direction.